llvm/torch-mlir/README.md

 The `examples` folder includes scripts `lazytensor_*.py` showing how to use the Lazy Tensor to MLIR pipeline.
 The examples depend on the Lazy Tensor Core (LTC) of PyTorch.
 For information on how to obtain LTC, see [here](https://github.com/pytorch/pytorch/blob/lazy_tensor_staging/lazy_tensor_core/QUICKSTART.md).

-In order to run the examples, make sure you've setup your `PYTHONPATH` by following [these](#setup-your-python-environment) instructions, and also add `/path/to/pytorch/lazy_tensor_core` to your `PYTHONPATH` as shown below:
+In order to run the examples, make sure you've setup your `PYTHONPATH` by following the [Setup Python Environment](#setup-python-environment) instructions, and also add `/path/to/pytorch/lazy_tensor_core` to your `PYTHONPATH` as shown below:

 ```
 export PYTHONPATH=$PYTHONPATH:`/replace/with/path/to/pytorch/lazy_tensor_core`